holyjak/fulcro-intro-wshop/docs/INTRO.md

 * Query

 TP: You do not need to understand everything here.
 We will be coming back to these terms in the exercises.
 There you will experience and grok them.

+## Additional resources

+* [Data Navigation with Pathom 3](https://www.youtube.com/watch?v=YaHiff2vZ_o) by Wilker Lucio is a great explanation of the problem with REST and multiple clients (e.g. UI components) with varying data needs and why an attribute-centric approach - such as implemented by Pathom - is a better solution.
+You will see Pathom in action and learn about some of its super-powers. all of this in just 45 minutes.